Occupancy fraction, fractional colouring, and triangle fraction: Introduction

 \section{Introduction}

-By a deletion argument, Ajtai, Koml\'os and Szemer\'edi~\cite{AKS81} noted a more general statement as corollary to their seminal bound on the independence number of triangle-free graphs.
+Ajtai, Koml\'{o}s and Szemer\'{e}di gave in 1981 a well-known and influential lower bound on the independence number of triangle-free graphs~\cite{AKS81}.
+They also showed the following statement which allows the graph to contain triangles, with a correspondingly weaker bound as the number of triangles grows.
 There is some $C>0$ and some $f_0$ such that, in any graph on $n$ vertices of maximum degree $\Delta$ with at most $\Delta^2n/f$ triangles, where $f_0 <f< \Delta$, there is an independent set of size at least $C(n/\Delta)\log f$.
-In other words, an upper bound on the fraction of triangles in the graph yields a corresponding lower bound on independence number.
 Somewhat later, Alon, Krivelevich and Sudakov~\cite{AKS99} proved a stronger version of this in terms of an upper bound on the chromatic number.
 Recently, using a sophisticated ``stochastic local search'' framework, Achlioptas, Iliopoulos and Sinclair~\cite{AIS18+} tightened the result of~\cite{AKS99}, corresponding to a constant $C$ above of around $1/4$ in general\footnote{They also obtained an asymptotic estimate around $1/2$ for $f$ very close to $\Delta^2+1$.}.
-In fact, shortly after the work in~\cite{AKS81}, using a sharper bootstrapping from the triangle-free case, Shearer~\cite{She83} had improved the above statement on independence number essentially\footnote{The results in~\cite{AKS81,She83} are in terms of given average degree.} as follows. \begin{theorem}[Shearer~\cite{She83}] Given $\eps>0$, there exists $f_0$ such that, if $f_0 \le f \le \Delta^2/\eps^2$, then in any graph on $n$ vertices of maximum degree $\Delta$ with at most $\Delta^2n/f$ triangles, there is an independent set of size at least $(1/2-\eps)(n/\Delta)\log f$. \end{theorem}
+In fact, shortly after the work in~\cite{AKS81}, using a sharper bootstrapping from the triangle-free case, Shearer~\cite{She83} had improved the above statement on independence number essentially\footnote{The results in~\cite{AKS81,She83} are in terms of given average degree.} as follows.